Aashish69-96/BookMyMovie/README.md

 ## Getting Started

 Q. Question can be why to use docker.
-It's cause we have different operating system and runtime enviroment can differ accordingly it's better to contairize it and also in otherhand we will be learning Docker.
+It's cause we have different operating system and runtime enviroment differ accordingly it's better to containerize it and also in otherhand we will be learning Docker.

 To run **BookMyMovies** on Docker container, follow these steps: